carbon-language/carbon-lang/flang/documentation/FortranForCProgrammers.md

 Modules define types, constants, interfaces, and nested subprograms.

-Objects from a module are made available for use in another compilation unit via the `USE` statement, which has options for limiting the objects that are made available as well as for renaming them.
+Objects from a module are made available for use in other compilation units via the `USE` statement, which has options for limiting the objects that are made available as well as for renaming them.
-All references to objects in modules is done with direct names or aliases that have been added to the local scope, as Fortran has no means of qualifying references with module names.
+All references to objects in modules are done with direct names or aliases that have been added to the local scope, as Fortran has no means of qualifying references with module names.